-It did really well in our trials, (despite endless grey weather!) , making tall plants that soon set trusses of really large, deep purple plum tomatoes the size and shape of a goose egg.
+It does really well in the UK, (even in endless grey weather!) , making tall plants that soon set trusses of really large, deep purple plum tomatoes the size and shape of a goose egg.

 It is thought by many people to be one of the tastiest tomatoes ever.
 Don't be put off by the colour, it really is ripe when bright green, there's been 30 years of breeding to make it that way!
 And the flavour is fantastic.